LlysiX/RBVRE-Patches/README.md

 ## Important Notes

 The RB1-4 Base Multiplier Track Speeds are designed to be used in conjunction with the non-VR RB4 Track patch.

 If used with the default track or the VR mode RB4 track, it will be very fast.

 The inverse is true for the RBVR base multiplier speeds.

+Transparent Highway and No track sides doesn't work with the default highway.

 The non-VR RB4 Track has many issues currently, specifically:
 * No pausing